briandrum/codes.forchagrin.com/_chapters/chapter-139-board-of-cemetery-trustees.md

 title: "Chapter 139: Board of Cemetery Trustees"
 ---

-Editor’s note: The Cemetery Board was established in 1917.
+Editor's note: The Cemetery Board was established in 1917.
 See Chapter 142 Cemetery Commission for current regulations.

 ## Cross references